mac-/configurine/README.md

 * should be easy to add/change values (REST interface)
 * should allow multiple values with the same name
 * management of config can be automated with scripts or through a nice GUI

-# The Design

-## Config Entries

-Config documents will mainly be accessed by name.
-A config document consists of the following properties:

-* name: The name of the config entry that comsumers will request values by
-* value: The value of the config entry that contains the data necessary for consumers
-* associations: A collection of associations that describe the relationships to environments and applications
-* isActive: A flag that marks whether or not this config entry is available to consumers
-* isSensitive: A flag that marks whether or not this config entry requires authentication in order to be available to conumers
-* owner: The ID of the client that created the entry

-## The Database

-TODO

 # Installation